jburto93/CI_PP1_DKB/README.md

-7. As a returning user, I want to see the new bathroom styles the company offer.
 8. As a returning user, I want to find the company contact number to call for any issues.
 9. As a returning user, I want to leave a review following recent work completed by the company.
 10. As a returning user, I want to find the companies social media pages.